Spellbook stock

 Frequently asked questions

-- Is Spellbook still a private company?
+- Is Spellbook a public or private company?

 - What is Spellbook's valuation?

 - Spellbook's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Spellbook stock?